fluffyduk/frontend-mentor-projects/README.md

 QR: https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H
 This is a simple page with only one QR-code in it.
 I used Flex Grid to place all things in column.
 Otherwise, there is no more any hard or special things to explain.

+ToDo List: First and primitive app on React.
+Minimal functionality to keep track of your tasks.